antmicro/kenning-zephyr-runtime/README.md

 Copyright (c) 2023-2024 [Antmicro](https://www.antmicro.com)

-This project provides Zephyr library for [Kenning](https://github.com/antmicro/kenning) runtime API, along with application for model evaluation.
+This project provides a Zephyr library for the [Kenning](https://github.com/antmicro/kenning) runtime API, along with an application for model evaluation.
+Its aim is to simplify adoption and switching between existing runtime implementations.

 ## Overview

 This repository provides:

-* `kenning_inference_lib` - a Zephyr library providing generic wrapper methods for loading models and running inference, regardless of underlying implementation.
+* `kenning_inference_lib` - a Zephyr library providing generic wrapper methods for loading models and running inference, regardless of their underlying implementation.
-  The aim is to simplify adoption and switching between existing runtime implementations.
-* `kenning-zephyr-runtime` app - a Zephyr application for evaluating models and runtimes on devices with [Kenning](https://github.com/antmicro/kenning).
+* `kenning-zephyr-runtime` app - a Zephyr application used by [Kenning](https://github.com/antmicro/kenning) for evaluating models and runtimes on devices.

 ## Building the project